domoticz/domoticz/dzVents/documentation/README.md

  - **wday**: *Number* day of the week.
 Sunday = 1, Saturday = 7
  - **week**: *Number* week of the year

-**Note: it is currently not possible to change the domoticz.time object instance.** ( but you can create a new one )
+**Note: it is currently not possible to change the domoticz.time object instance.** ( but you can create a new one with- or without an offset)

 ## Shared helper functions
 It is not unlikely that at some point you want to share Lua code among your scripts.
 Normally in Lua you would have to create a module and require that module in all you scripts.
 But dzVents makes that easier for you: